 MIT-Japan provides students with internships and research at leading companies, research labs and universities in Japan.
 Internships last from 10 weeks to 12 months and are fully-funded.
 This means that, if you are selected as a MIT-Japan Program intern, there are no program costs to participate!

-- One class on Japanese culture, history or society (see tab below for courses)
+• One (1) class on Japanese culture, history or society (see tab below for accepted courses at MIT)

 For summer internships:

-- Dec 1: Deadline to interview with MIT-Japan Managing Director and complete MIT-Japan Application by specifying up to 3 internship hosts of interest and submitting cover letters for each.
+• Dec 15: Deadline to interview with MIT-Japan Managing Director AND complete MIT-Japan Application by specifying and ranking up to 3 internship hosts of interest and submitting cover letter; this also includes having your two letters of recommendations submitted (those who did not submit by Nov.
+1 are not considered early placement)

-- Feb 28: Most hosts send internship offers to students before the end of February.
+• Feb 28: Most hosts send internship offers to students before the end of February, but placement might not be confirmed until later in the semester.

-- Mar – early May: Mandatory training and preparation sessions.
+• Mar – early May: Mandatory training and preparation sessions, including an all-day Saturday retreat on campus.

-*Some companies (like SONY, consulting firms and financial institutions) have early offers so please complete Launchpad Application by October 1 and schedule a meeting with MIT-Japan Managing Director.
+*Some companies (like consulting firms and financial institutions) have early offers in November so please complete Launchpad Application by October 15 and schedule a meeting with MIT-Japan Managing Director to discuss strategies.

 Longer internships of 3-12 months with flexible start/end dates outside summer are also available.
 Contact MIT-Japan Managing Director at least five months before anticipated internship start date to apply.